lightheaded/tom.readme/README.md

 ## My purpose

-I am here to make sure that our team is successful, people are happy and together with corresponding Product Owners we make sure we work on most important things to help our customers and colleagues achieve their goals.
+I am here to make sure that our team is successful, people are happy and we work on most important things to help our customers and colleagues achieve their goals.
+I believe in bottom-up management and my primary desire is to help you achieve your goals.
+Your goals should be making the company more successful.

 ## How does working with me look like?